In c#, While loop is used to execute a block of statements until the specified expression return as a true.

 }

-If you observe above example, whenever the variable (i) value become 2 we are terminating the loop using break statement.
+If you observe the above example, whenever the variable (i) value becomes 2, we terminate the loop using the break statement.

-This is how we can use break statements with a while loop to terminate the execution of loops based on our requirements.
+This is how we can use break statements with a while loop to terminate loops' execution based on our requirements.